-A business which sells on account to its customers will at any point in time have amounts outstanding from them for unpaid invoices.
+A business which sells on account to customers will at any point in time have amounts outstanding for unpaid invoices.
 The amount outstanding is referred to as accounts receivable, or sometimes as trade debtors.
 The amount is often expressed in terms of days and is referred to as days sales outstanding.

-Days sales outstanding is calculated by dividing the value of the accounts receivable is divided by the value of the average daily sale, then the resulting figure is the number of days sales which are outstanding.
-Additionally this number is often referred to as accounts receivable days, days sales in receivables or debtor days.
+Days sales outstanding is calculated by dividing the value of accounts receivable by the value of the average daily sale.
+The resulting figure is the number of days sales which are outstanding.
+Additionally this number is often referred to as accounts receivable days, days sales in receivables or trade debtor days

 Days Sales Outstanding in the Financial Projections Template